woocommerce/woocommerce/plugins/woocommerce/tests/e2e-pw/README.md

 - `WC_VERSION`
   - Acceptable versions can be found on the [WooCommerce Releases](https://github.com/woocommerce/woocommerce/releases) page
 - `PHP`
   - Any PHP version you see it.
-Please note that WooCommerce requries a minimum of PHP 7.2.
+Please note that WooCommerce requires a minimum of PHP 7.2.

 **Example**